 Already in the fall of 1941 the two main wings of the Greek resistance were forming: EAM (Ethniko Apeleutherotiko Metopo—the National Liberation Front) and EDES (Ethnikos Demokratikos Metopon—the National Republican Liberation Front).
 EAM was a loose confederation of pre-war parties that had been silenced during the dictatorship of John Metaxas (August 1936–January 1941); it was secretly dominated by the remnants of the Greek Communist Party that had been neutralized and all but destroyed under Metaxas.

 In 1943–1944 an unknown number of teenage Jewish girls joined the general exodus of the Greek Resistance to the safety of the mountains.
-Many of them left their extended families, which were soon herded by Germans and Bulgarians to the gas chambers of Auschwitz and Treblinka.
+Many of them left their extended families, who were soon herded by Germans and Bulgarians to the gas chambers of Auschwitz and Treblinka.

-In early April 1943 Daisy Carasso left for the mountains with her mother and her young sister through the arrangement of a Jew who was friendly with a black marketeer, who was also the local recruiter for the Communist Party and the andartiko from the village of Dafni near Nigrita.
-After a number of adventures, including passing off her mother as a long-term resident of France to account for her peculiar Greek accent, they reached the village of Todorakia where the local teacher hosted them through Easter.
+In early April 1943 Daisy Carasso left for the mountains with her mother and her young sister, through the arrangement of a Jew who was friendly with a black marketeer who was also the local recruiter for the Communist Party and the andartiko from the village of Dafni near Nigrita.
+After a number of adventures, including passing her mother off as a long-term resident of France to account for her peculiar Greek accent, they reached the village of Todorakia, where the local teacher hosted them through Easter.
 When an informer appeared, the local policeman warned them to escape; they left for Kilkis, where the doorman of their building in Salonika lived.
 Lacking documents, they had to return to the villages.
 Eventually they reached Nigrita where Daisy joined the resistance.
 Such experiences illustrate the reasons why more Jews, especially among the poor, did not escape to the mountains.

-Nigrita, with its population of about nine thousand, was the center for ELAS Regiment 19, which had broad support from the intellectuals and professionals of Nigrita and especially the teachers.
-Carasso joined EPON (the Resistance Youth Movement), where she helped to prepare food and clothes and assisted the families of andartes left in the twenty-two villages surrounding Serres and Nigrita.
+Nigrita, with its population of about 9,000, was the center for ELAS Regiment 19, which had broad support from the intellectuals and professionals of Nigrita and especially the teachers.
+Carasso joined EPON (the Resistance Youth Movement), where she helped to prepare food and clothes and assisted the families of andartes left in the 22 villages surrounding Serres and Nigrita.
 She also helped recruit young men, did guard duty, carried ammunition, and distributed leaflets and propaganda in Nigrita.
 There were demonstrations on national holidays and once, when the Germans and Bulgarians shot up one such demonstration, she led the young girls in a circle dance around the monument to the unknown soldier, singing the death song of the Suliote women from the 1821 War of Independence.
 After the war she returned to Salonika and married Yizhak Moshe, who was known as Kapitan Kitsos for his wartime leadership, and in 1949 immigrated to Israel.

 Many women were part of the fighting units of ELAS which, inter alia, preached a liberation of women from the bonds of patriarchalism.
 The Greek villagers reluctantly supported this revolutionary message, which was an integral part of the new society that EAM/ELAS had introduced into the mountains it controlled.
 After the war the village males quickly rejected this particular heresy.
 The Greek Right and the British condemnation of the Left (EAM) resistance as communist made it easier for the villagers to regain control over their women after the war.
 However, tens of thousands of Greek women refused to give up their belief in the liberation of women and many spent a decade, even two, in postwar prisons for refusing to recant their participation in the resistance and its revolution.

-World War II opened a new chapter in warfare with the appearance of women fighters, particularly in the Communist dominated partisan movements.
+World War II opened a new chapter in warfare with the appearance of women fighters, particularly in the Communist-dominated partisan movements.
 While there were some hard-core Communists among them, many of the women were socialist-leaning educated girls who recruited village girls or were themselves refugees from Axis persecution.
 Morality was more than strict.
 The army protected their virtue by threatening violators with death.
 However, it did allow andartes to marry each other and provided a village priest for that purpose.

 Several Jewish women are particularly interesting, especially since Jews do not appear in the general literature about the resistance or in recent studies about the women of the andartiko.
 Dora Bourla (b.
 1926 in Naousa) fought in the mountains of Macedonia and was known as “Tarzan” to her fellow fighters.
 Her sister Yolanda (b.
 1916 in Cairo), trained as a nurse, also served in the mountains.
-Another Jewish girl was part of a female fighting unit of thirty women.
+Another Jewish girl was part of a female fighting unit of 30 women.
 At the end of the war in Greece a Jewish member of parliament, who had learned that the communist leadership had decided to ship this unit to Korea as a sign of solidarity, rescued her from the group.
 Dora was fortunate; all the women were killed in Korea.

 Sara Yehoshua (b.
 1926 in Chalkis), known as Sarika, at the age of fourteen became a nurse in her native Chalkida, the capital city of the island of Euboea, where wounded soldiers and amputees from the Albanian front were sent.
 In 1943 she and her mother escaped the German roundups and went by mule to the mountain villages, where she taught for a while until the Germans burned the village for harboring Jewish refugees.
 Sporting bandoliers she went higher up the mountain to work at the Resistance Command Post in Steni.
-When it was decided to form a women’s unit she was a natural candidate and so, at the age of seventeen, she became a kapitanissa and chose a squad of twelve girls from those she had recruited.
+When it was decided to form a women’s unit she was a natural candidate, and so, at the age of seventeen, she became a kapitanissa and chose a squad of twelve girls from those she had recruited.

 Sarika and her squad functioned as a diversionary unit.
 Armed with Molotov cocktails, they attacked outlying sites to draw the Germans away from the main target.
 When the Germans arrived all they found was a group of girls playing.
 They also aided in the capture of collaborators.
-Sarika herself was granted permission to hunt down and kill an informer who had sadistically tortured and murdered a young Jewish teacher (Menti [Mendy] Moshowitz of Salonika) who was hiding in the same village as Sarika, who was herself the intended target.
+Sarika herself was granted permission to hunt down and kill an informer who had sadistically tortured and murdered a young Jewish teacher, Menti (Mendy) Moshowitz of Salonika, who was hiding in the same village as Sarika, who was herself the intended target.